phaserjs/phaser/README.md

 * Animation.setFrame wouldn't work correctly if the `useLocalFrameIndex` argument was true, and the frame ID was a number (thanks @uboot #2571)
 * Polygon.contains would only work with non-flattened Polygon objects.
 It now works with both flat and non-flat Polygons.
 * Graphics objects enabled for input would fail to do anything if a Phaser Polygon was given to the Graphics object (which it was in nearly all cases), as it wouldn't detect input correctly with flattened polygons (thanks @symbiane #2591)
+* P2.World.clear will now clear out the World.walls property, resetting all of the wall bounds to `null`.
+This allows the walls to be re-created accurately when the P2 World is reset, which happens on a State change or restart (thanks @ewpolly1 @codermua #2574)

 ### Pixi Updates